That’s It, I’m Never Wearing Jeans Again! (Who’s With Me?)

 Advertisement

-"Jeans have always been favoured in my wardrobe, but in the context of the lockdown, my reaction to them is adverse: Even my favourite pair has been sitting in my drawer untouched," says He.
+"Jeans have always been favored in my wardrobe, but in the context of the lockdown, my reaction to them is adverse: Even my favorite pair has been sitting in my drawer untouched," says He.

 Same, same.
 Like many people fortunate enough to have a job — one I can do from the safety of my home — my relationship to style changed drastically this year.
 I love clothes, but I hate the task of getting dressed for work.
 WFH life has freed me of that daily burden.
 I have joined the stretchy-pants-and-a-nice-shirt workforce!
 And it is glorious.
 Not once have I thought, I have NOTHING to wear, despite having an overstuffed closet.
 No longer do I spend 30 minutes trying on outfits never to find anything that looks right.